-We are a domestic and commercial loss assessor providing a professional, trustworthy service.
+We are a domestic and commercial loss assessor providing a professional, trustworthy service and Insurance claims advice.
 We will handle your claim and manage the works to fix the damage and return your property or business to normal in the quickest possible time.

 WHAT THE CLAIM HANDLERS DO

 We handle and manage every aspect of your property insurance claim regardless of who provides your home insurance.

 - We provide a full insurance claims management service.
 We provide an initial FREE OF CHARGE TELEPHONE consultation.
 A deposit is payable for an initial visit which is FULLY REFUNDABLE if a mandate is signed to utilise our services.

 - Our claims handlers project manage every aspect of your property insurance claim through to the completion of repairs and building work.